laanwj/etna_viv/README.md

 - Devices based on Freescale i.MX6 Series (GC2000, GC320, GC355)

 MIPS-based:
-- Devices based on Ingenic JZ4770 MIPS SoC (GC860), JZ4760 (GC200, 2D only) such as the GCW zero.
+- Devices based on Ingenic JZ4770 MIPS SoC (GC860), such as the GCW zero, and JZ4760 (GC200, 2D only).

 See also [wikipedia](https://en.wikipedia.org/wiki/Vivante_Corporation).